isabella232/js-node-callbacks/readme.md

 });
 ```

-Fire it up localy and try and send this fake incoming body to your controller in Postman
+Fire it up localy and try and send this fake incoming body to your controller in Postman.

 **Fake Request**